AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 Hardware Setup
 ----------------

-The Xilinx ZCU208 Evaluation Kit has many jumpers and switches that are shipped with default states, which do not need to change for this tutorial.
+The AMD ZCU208 Evaluation Kit has many jumpers and switches that are shipped with default states, which do not need to change for this tutorial.
 In the following steps we describe the minimal configuration.
 For a comprehensive setup guide, refer to the `ZCU208 Software Install and Board Setup <https://www.xilinx.com/support/documentation/boards_and_kits/zcu208/2020_1/xtp607-zcu208-setup-c-2020-1.pdf>`_

 .. image:: images_system_setup/hw-setup.jpg

 **Refer to the diagram above when making the following connections.**

 #.
-Connect the Xilinx CLK104 module to the ZCU208 with the included screws
+Connect the AMD CLK104 module to the ZCU208 with the included screws
 #.
 Connect the Otava DTRX2 mmWave Card to the ZCU208 with the included screws
 #.
 Connect the ZCU208 to your PC with Ethernet and USB cables. *USB is optional for terminal access to Linux running on the board.*
 #. **DO NOT CONNECT POWER TO THE DTRX2 CARD** (this will be done later)